Our Approach

 Why a Financial Operating Manual?

-Aviation does not rely on intensity or guesswork.
+Aviation does not rely on guesswork.

 It relies on systems.